graeme-winter/dials_tutorials/br-lyso-multi/multicrystal.md

 Total unique                                  21639    1221    1063
 ```

-By this point there is a good chance you are becoming "snow blind" from all the numbers in the output and they cease to have meaning - and you could be right to do so.
-Once you have complete data which appears to be internally isomorphous actually attempting structure solution on the processed data will be key, e.g. trying to find the heavy atom substructure or similar, as a more robust measure.
+By this point there is a good chance you are becoming "snow blind" from all the numbers in the output and they cease to have meaning - and you could not be blamed for this.
+Once you have complete data which appears to be internally isomorphous, actually attempting structure solution on the processed data will be key, e.g. trying to find the heavy atom substructure or similar, as a more robust measure.

 ## Explorations of Reciprocal Space